City-of-Memphis-Wastewater/mulch/docs/ROADMAP.md

 Mulch is a fast, flexible scaffolding CLI for Python (and beyond).
 It helps you spin up clean, consistent project structures with one command—without needing to start from scratch every time.

-Our goal is to make `mulch init` the best "starter kit" CLI for real-world development.
+Our goal is to make `mulch src` the best "starter kit" CLI for real-world development.

 ---